sealx017/PredLMM/README.md

 In our example, we considered the subsample_size (size of the set of knots) to be 500.
 One can change that depending upon the total population size.
 We have seen using 10% of the total population size as subsample_size works reliably.

+Along with the estimates, we also display the time taken by both the approaches.